East Marton on the map

 Low Crime Area

 Crime levels in East Marton are lower than the England and Wales average.
-While public order is the most frequently recorded category, the overall picture is one of a settled and secure town where serious incidents remain uncommon.
+While anti-social behaviour is the most frequently recorded category, the overall picture is one of a settled and secure town where serious incidents remain uncommon.

 Local Policing